fbaeuerlein/cpp-vscode-guide/doc/Testing.md

 ![CodeLens on Testmate](../images/TestMateCodeLens.png)

 If you need special settings for a test you can also customize this (e.g. certain random seed, other args, etc.).

+**Currently the extension has it's CodeLens features only available if you're using googletest 1.8.0 ore above!**